-Approximately 90% of Rhode Island personal income tax returns are prepared and electronically filed ("e-filed"), using computer tax-preparation software.
-Thus, for most tax preparers and taxpayers, the software will determine which sources of income will count for purposes of this Rhode Island tax break.
+Approximately 90% of Rhode Island Personal Income Tax returns are prepared and electronically filed ("e-filed"), using computer tax-preparation software.
+Thus, for most tax preparers and taxpayers, the software will determine which sources of income will count for purposes of this Rhode Island Personal Income Tax modification.4

-For informational purposes, and for those who prepare their returns on paper, below is helpful information regarding how the tax break works.
+For informational purposes, and for those who prepare their returns on paper, below is helpful information regarding how the modification works.